ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 ## Avoid the *database per user* anti-pattern like the plague
 {: #avoid-db-per-user}

-If you’re building a multi-user service on top of {{site.data.keyword.cloudant_short_notm}}, it is tempting to let each user store their data in a separate database under the application account.
+If you’re building a multi-user service on atop {{site.data.keyword.cloudant_short_notm}}, it is tempting to allow each user store their data in a separate database under the application account.
 That works well, mostly, if the number of users is small.

 Now add the need to derive cross-user analytics.
 The way that you do that is to replicate all the user databases into a single analytics database.
 All good.
 This app has suddenly become successful, and the number of users grew in the range of 150 - 20,000.
 You have 20,000 replications just to keep the analytics database current.
 If you also want to run in an active-active disaster recovery setup, add another 20,000 replications, and the system stops functioning.